fbpx

 Running at Lake Waramaug

 The Lake Waramaug 50-mile and 100 km race in Connecticut started in 1974.
 The course was fast on a 7.59-mile paved road loop around the lake.
 Runners ran 50 miles and then could decide if they also wanted to continue on, to finish the 100 km race.
-For many years it was the unofficial national championship for the 100 km distance.
+For many years, it was the unofficial national championship for the 100 km distance.
 Schwam focused on running the 50 miler there in 1981, hoping to break Sue Ellen Trapp’s world record of 6:12:12.
 One of England’s premier female ultrarunner, Leslie Watson, the reigning champion of London to Brighton, came over to compete.
 The race between the two turned out to be classic.

 Leslie Watson

 Schwam felt very confident and ready for the May 1981 race.
 She started fast and decided to go for broke, while her British rival paced more conservatively.
-Historian Nick Marshall wrote, “Schwam roared through the marathon mark in 3:04, opening up almost a mile gap by that point, and hit the 50 km mark in 3:39.
+Nick Marshall wrote, “Schwam roared through the marathon mark in 3:04, opening up almost a mile gap by that point, and hit the 50 km mark in 3:39.
 She became only the fourth woman to ever break 3:40.”
-Unfortunately, Schwam developed severe blisters and slowed.
+Schwam developed severe blisters and slowed.
 Watson passed her by mile 40 and went on to claim a new world record of 6:02:37.
 Schwam finished in 6:13:09.
 She said, “That race was one of the biggest crushes of my career.
 I had no doubt I could break six hours and being stopped by blisters was very disappointing.”

-She was asked about her strategy of always going out fast to start a race.
+Schwam was asked about her strategy of always going out fast to start a race.
 “Yes, I always go out fast, and that’s something I’ll never change.
 I like to get as much under my belt as possible.
 At 40 or 50 miles, you’re tired no matter what.
 It’s important to me to accomplish as much as I can early on.”
 When Watson had passed her, Schwam didn’t know Watson’s capabilities and thought Watson would burn out before she did.
 Looking back, “Ideally, I should have let her lead, but I like to take command, not to follow.”

 Weston 6-day Race